AYUSH-ISHAN/Optimal-Stopping/README.md

 2. Simple Gaussian Research - All results and experiments stored in Simple Gaussian_research.pdf.
 It takes Simple Polynomials as the basis function.

 # Additional work
-In the stock_model.py, I have kept a option where one can add noises to the stock prices by keeping noise=True. <br>
+In the stock_model.py, I have kept a option where one can add noises to the stock prices by keeping noise=True.
+Keeping logstaff=True, we can form exactly the same array as shown in Longstaff and Swartz paper. <br>